-Loans - Pre 4/12/97: If you have a Pre 4/12/97 borrowing from your company, the terms of the loan must not be altered and the interest payable on the loan must be paid by 30 June 2021.
+Loans - Pre 4/12/97: If you have a Pre 4/12/97 borrowing from your company, the terms of the loan must not be altered.
 In effect the loan should be quarantined and all future borrowings treated as separate loans.
 A strategy should be adopted to repay these loans.

-Loans - Post 4/12/97: If you have a Post 4/12/97 borrowing from your company brought forward from last year, you must make the minimum annual repayment of capital and interest prior to 30 June 2021.
+Loans - Post 4/12/97: If you have a Post 4/12/97 borrowing from your company brought forward from last year, you must make the minimum annual repayment of capital and interest prior to 30 June 2022.
 If the minimum repayment is not made, the amount of any shortfall will be deemed to be an unfranked dividend if the company has retained or unrealised profits.